Restoring Radiance

 Phase 1

 The work for Phase 1 of the Restoring Radiance project began at the end of August 2025, focusing on the restoration of the sixteen south-facing windows.
 The $191,547 cost for this first phase has already been FULLY secured through gifts from individuals and from a grant from the Mary Chilton DAR Foundation.
 How wonderfully generous!
-This initial phase is critical, but it is only the beginning of a much larger effort.
+A strong beginning of a much larger effort.

 Phases 2 & 3

-Our hope is to complete Phases 2 & 3 in the summer and fall of 2026 & 2027, respectively.
+Our plan is to complete Phases 2 & 3 in the summer and fall of 2026 and 2027.
 These phases include the 52 east- and west-facing windows.
 The combined cost of these phases is $370,491.

 Connecting All Generations to Christ and Community